CaptainAchilles/serverless-ts-docs/roadmap.md

-- Get inline types working :/
+- use ts.getExportsOfModule to find export
 - Support Omit, etc.